imransaju56/Expense-Tracker/README.md

 # Expense_tracker

-An app that manages your daile expenses
+An app that manages your daily expenses

 ## Getting Started